Accessibility

 • The reading order of the slide should be logical.

-• Record the presentation.
-It can then be given on demand to people who are blind or have difficulty seeing the presentation screen.
+• The recording can be shared on demand with people who are blind or have trouble seeing the presentation screen.

 More Resources